00mark0/odin-project---basic-info-site/README.md

 ## Description

 This project is a basic informational website built using HTML and styled with Tailwind CSS.
 It includes multiple pages such as a home page, an about page, a contact page, and a 404 error page.
-The website is served using a Node.js server.
+The website is served using Express.

 ## Features